SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

   * In code that only rethrows errors, especially when the throwing code comes from a closure the caller provided.
+    (However, neither rethrows nor typed throws is a strict superset of the other.)
     Example: `map` in the stdlib.
     Xref to reference section -- this chapter doesn't discuss rethrows